otrv4/otrv4/otrv4.md

 ### Rotating ECDH keys and brace key as receiver

-Every ratchet, the receiver will rotate their ECDH keys and brace key.
+Every ratchet, the receiver will rotate their ECDH keys and their brace key.
 This is for the computation of the Mixed shared secret `K` (see [Deriving Double Ratchet Keys](#deriving-double-ratchet-keys)).